 Last summer, I planned to travel to Laki Beach in Mariveles, Bataan.

-Fast forward to December 2017, we learned that Laki beach is open again for visitors and the situation has stabilized.
-Laki beach is only open between Friday to Sunday with an increased rate for entrance fees (details below).
-Most of the time, renting a motorboat going to Laki beach is packaged with Five Fingers Cove island hopping, which we availed.
+Fast forward to December 2017, we learned that Laki Beach is open again for visitors and the situation has stabilized.
+Laki Beach is only open between Friday to Sunday with an increased rate for entrance fees (details below).
+Most of the time, renting a motorboat going to Laki Beach is packaged with Five Fingers Cove island hopping, which we availed.
 This is called Five Fingers Cove because when you check out Google Maps and you zoom out, the series of coves look like five fingers!

-You either have the option to travel to Mariveles then rent a boat going to Laki beach and the Five Fingers island hopping (Travel Guide below), or you may avail the services of travel agencies and tour operators in Manila offering the Laki Beach plus Five Fingers adventure.
+You either have the option to travel to Mariveles then rent a boat going to Laki Beach and the Five Fingers island hopping (Travel Guide below), or you may avail the services of travel agencies and tour operators in Manila offering the Laki Beach plus Five Fingers adventure.

 Approaching Laki Beach

 The heat was like summer.
-After hours of touring the Five fingers coves of Mariveles, our last stop was Laki Beach.
+After hours of touring the Five Fingers Coves of Mariveles, our last stop was Laki Beach.

 When we finally stepped on those sands, I couldn’t help but pause for a while and just look at the beauty that surrounded me.
 I didn’t expect all that!

-Laki Beach DIY Budget Itinerary Expenses
+Laki Beach 2024 DIY Budget Itinerary Expenses

 Laki Beach Entrance Fee